-The Company believes that it has developed a strong and defensive intellectual property position for multiple EPI and Aniten structural classes, with 16 pending and maintained patent families which cover multiple EPI- and Aniten structural classes of compounds with different structural motifs/analogues.
-Patent applications are pending in the United States and in contracting states to the Patent Cooperation Treaty for the Aniten next-generation NTD inhibitors, with expiry between 2036-2040.
+The Company believes that it has developed a strong and defensive intellectual property position for aniten structural classes.
+As of January 2022, ESSA owns rights to 47 issued patents, including 12 issued U.S. patents, that are in force and cover multiple EPI- and aniten structural classes of compounds with different structural motifs/analogues.
+As of January 2022, 4 of these issued patents cover the EPI-7386 compound and are expected to provide protection until 2036 to 2039.
+Patent applications are also pending in the United States and in contracting states to the Patent Cooperation Treaty for the aniten next-generation NTD inhibitors, with expected expiration dates between 2036-2041.